USOC Tells USA Gymnastics' Board To Resign Within 6 Days

 Informing USA Gymnastics of the required resignations, USOC CEO Scott Blackmun cited the "shocking and tragic stories surrounding Larry Nassar's years-long abuse of vulnerable athletes."
 In the letter he sent to the gymnastics organization, he added, "We must take further action to ensure that it cannot happen again."

-Both the USOC and USA Gymnastics have faced harsh criticism amid revelations of systematic abuse that Nassar carried out, with victims and others saying the two organizations didn't do enough to support athletes and prevent abuse.
+Both the USOC and USA Gymnastics have faced harsh criticism amid revelations about the systematic abuse that Nassar carried out, with victims and others saying the two organizations didn't do enough to support athletes and prevent abuse.

 Some of the most powerful criticism has come from decorated gymnast Aly Raisman, who delivered an impact statement at Nassar's sentencing hearing.